cncf/techdocs/assessments/0009-iin-toto.md

    -- **Technical Overview**
 (compare content to https://in-toto.io/in-toto/README and current website About - create versions of increasing depth to address to specific audiences)
    -- [Glossary](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#17-terminology) (convert to alphabetized table)
    -- [Workflow/Personas](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#2-system-overview) (clearly identify user types and point to relevant doc sections)

+2. Create a high-level technical overview on the project home page suitable for evaluators.
+See "Reader roles" below".
+3. Create an index or map to existing docs in GitHub as a temporary guide, preparatory to moving that information into RTD and integrating it into the doc architecture.
-- Contributor doc priorities
+4. Contributor doc priorities
    - Add Documentation as a contribution area, clarify process.
    - Specify a documentation "champion" to review and approve doc PRs, decide doc issue priorities -- Justin Cappos?
    - Develop doc standards (style guide, page templates, locations)
    - Develop and document a doc versioning/update process

-### Potential Readers
+5. Clearly identify and name the populations of readers and what they need and can reasonably expect from in-toto documentation.
+   The documentation should be organized into sections that are clearly aimed at specific reader types with similar goals and information needs.
    Every page should be explicitly addressed to a specific audience.

+### Reader roles
 Readers with the following roles are potential audiences for project documentation.
 - **Evaluators** determine whether in-toto meets their needs and can be implemented in their organization.

-   DOC NEEDS:
-   Evaluators need good high-level technical overview, identification of user roles, setup overview, workflow overview.
+   - DOC NEEDS: Good high-level technical overview w/marketing slant, analysis business benefits, adoption and success stories, and workflow overview.
 - **End users**  new and experienced
    - *Project owner* defines the layout to be followed by, e.g. using the in-toto CLI tools.
 When doing so, they specify who is intended to sign for every piece of link metadata, any sublayouts that may exist, and how to further verify accompanying metadata.
       - DOC NEEDS: New users need overview, demo, templates, basic instructions.
 Experienced users need deeper architectural info, use cases, examples